Joint Faculty of Intensive Care Medicine

 Faculty Activities

-Specialist Anaesthesiology Training Programme The Joint Faculty, on behalf of the College, supports Specialist Anaesthesiology Trainees to develop their practice of Intensive Care Medicine during their training programme.
+The Joint Faculty, on behalf of the College, supports Specialist Anaesthesiology Trainees to develop their practice of Intensive Care Medicine during their training programme.
 The College has set down certain minimum standards regarding duration and structure of training in Intensive Care Medicine.
 All trainees should complete six months of structured, supervised training in intensive care medicine.
-This should be modular in format comprising at least one 2-month module in an ICU recognised for training.
+This should be modular in format comprising modules of at least 2-month duration in an ICU accredited for training by the JFICMI.

 The college introduced the new CAI Post SAT – CSCST Fellowship Posts (SAT 7) in July 2021.